Tarun2799/netflix-gpt/README.md

 - Login in/ sign up page
     - Different header thean the browse page(only netflix logo)
-    - Sign in / sign up page
+    - Sign in / sign up (form) page
+        # challenge for us/learning
+        - can we convert the same sign in form to sign up for?
+            - what does our sign up form contain? few extra fields like name,etc.
+            - so, when someone clicks on this signup : likes thge toggle functionality. with useState
     - redirect to Browse page
     - Footer